-For the money held in trust (excluding money held in trust for the purpose of trading) that are under management as trust assets, whose fair value shows a substantial decline from their acquisition cost and is not judged to recover to their acquisition cost, the Group reduces its book value of securities to fair value on the consolidated balance sheet and charges valuation differences to income (hereafter "impairment losses") in the fiscal year in which they are recognized.
-Impairment losses for the fiscal year ended March 31, 2018 amounted to ¥1,088 million.
+For securities with market quotations invested in the money held in trust (excluding money held in trust for the purpose of trading), whose fair value shows a substantial decline from their acquisition cost and is not judged to recover to their acquisition cost, the Group reduces its book value of securities to fair value on the consolidated balance sheet and charges valuation differences to income (hereafter "impairment losses") in the fiscal year in which they are recognized.
+Impairment losses for the fiscal year ended March 31, 2019 amounted to ¥3,573 million.